jandrewrfarrell/RUFUS/README.md

 5:177630000     12896   X-DeNovo        T       G       25      PASS    RN=NODE_Child.bam.generator.V2_0_L273_D22:10:12::MH0;MQ=60;cigar=273M;SB=0.454545;CVT=X;HD=-1_-1_-1_-1_-1_19_-1_19_19_-1_-1_-1_-1_-1_20_20_19_-1_-1_18_-1_18_-1_-1_18_-1_-1_;AO=19;VT=X GT:DP:RO:AO     0/1:39:20:19    0/0:23:23:0     0/0:23:23:0
 ```

 If you were unable to reproduce this call, something went wront with the RUFUS install, and you should get the test run to work before proceeding further.
-If you are unable to reproduce a successfull test run, please contact me at JAndrewRFarrell@gmail.scom
+If you are unable to reproduce a successfull test run, please contact me at JAndrewRFarrell@gmail.com

 ## Running